momentohq/client-sdk-ruby/README.md

     $ gem install momento

+### M1 or M2 Macs

+If you're using an M1 or M2 Mac, [you may have trouble installing the `grpc` gem](https://github.com/grpc/grpc/issues/31215).

+[A work around](https://github.com/grpc/grpc/pull/31151#issuecomment-1310321807) is to run `bundle config build.grpc --with-ldflags="-Wl,-undefined,dynamic_lookup"` before doing `bundle install`.

 ## Requirements

 * A Momento Auth Token is required, you can generate one using the Momento CLI